SonarQube's integration with GitLab self-managed and GitLab.com allows you to maintain code quality and security in your GitLab projects.

 You'll set up your build according to your SonarQube edition:

 - Developer Edition and above: By default, GitLab will build all branches but not merge requests.
-To build merge requests, you need to update the
+To build merge requests, you need to use rules in your

 Select the scanner you're using below to expand an example configuration: